 For a number of reasons, though, the red tide in Florida was being kept under wraps.
 Partly because Irma’s damages were still being dealt with and demanded a lot of time, money and attention, partly because, just like in the movie Jaws, this natural disaster has unpleasant effects on the economy.
 Remember Jaws?
 At the beginning of the movie, a couple gets attacked on the shores of the fictitious Amity Island and the sheriff feels the beach needs to be closed so no one else dies.
 But the greed of local business owners makes the mayor keep the beach open; they’re days away from summer when tourists flock to the city to enjoy the beach and everyone in town makes a lot of money off of that.
 The rest of the story everyone knows; the shark ravages the beach and kills a lot of people until the sheriff finally kills it.

 Okay, now replace the shark with the red tide effects.
-The red tide map of Florida starts at the end of the Everglades and goes all the way until Tampa, so these harmful algal bloom damages not only tourism but real estate as a whole in many ways.
+In August, the red tide map of Florida started at the end of the Everglades and went all the way until Tampa, so these harmful algal blooms damaged not only tourism but real estate as a whole in many ways.
 Think of someone that, knowing that Tampa is one of the best cities to invest in real estate, decided to buy a house near the bay to do some airbnb renting.
 Hurricane Irma has probably damaged his/her house, but, assuming he/she is smart, he probably had insurance against an Act of God like this.
 Now, with the red tide in the news, he/she would not be able to recover the damages through renting, because who would want to get a sore throat from breathing the breeze coming through the ocean?
 And what about the local fishermen and local restaurants?
 How do they keep their business afloat when all of a sudden there’s doubt regarding their moneymaker’s safety?

 Besides the state of emergency, financial aid of $1.5 million was also announced to diminish the red tide effects and make sure the algae epidemic is contained.
 There’s no plan beyond containing, as scientists don’t recommend killing the algae because the effects on the environment might be worse than letting the phenomenon going on.
 Typically, during winter, because of the lack of rain and increasing wind, the proliferation of algae dies or dissipates, the environment balances itself and things get back to normal.

-But for now, for the ending of the summer, it’s been tough for real estate within the Florida red tide map; especially for vacation rentals with a lot of last-minute cancellations.
-Together with the aftermath of Irma, it’s taking its toll on the population of the cities along the Gulf of Mexico.
+We’re yet to discover but for now, after a tough summer for real estate within the Florida red tide map – especially for vacation rentals with a lot of last-minute cancellations on the heels of Irma’s aftermath – the Hurricane Michael and Red Tide in Florida combo promises to take its toll on the population of the cities along the Florida Panhandle.
 A good opportunity for Acts of God House Flipper Investing?
 Looking at the bright side of it, yes.
 But a tough time for longtime residents, especially the ones who rely on tourism in any form.
 If the financial aid and the environmental conditions do help and stop the red tide altogether, it won’t be that horrible – only a slow down on the increasingly rising prices of that whole area within the red tide map.
 But if it doesn’t, if – like the sharks in Jaws – the red tide has several sequels no one wants to see… then it really becomes a horror movie for the people of Florida; with decreasing home prices and all last decade’s infrastructure and tourism efforts put to trash.